-Among many artistic uses, Lapis Lazuli also had practical uses, such as marking documents and to send messages.
-The Lapis stones were carved into seals, impressions, or religion inscriptions and were rolled across wet clay to leave an impression on it.
+Among many artistic uses, lapis lazuli also had practical uses, such as marking documents and to send messages.
+The lapis lazuli stones were carved into seals, impressions, or religion inscriptions and were rolled across wet clay to leave an impression on it.
 Some people wore those seals as necklaces.
-In the 18th century, Lapis Lazuli stones were part of the “gem language” to convey secret messages amongst English and French royalty.
-Lapis Lazuli could be carved, but also made into a powder to create paint colours or makeup.
+In the 18th century, lapis lazuli stones were part of the “gem language” to convey secret messages amongst English and French royalty.
+Lapis lazuli could be carved, but also made into a powder to create paint colours or makeup.
 Ultramarine, the colour used for certain parts of the Sistine Chapel painting by Michelangelo, was made from this stone.
-Some historians believe that Cleopatra had eyeshadow made from Lapis powder.
+Some historians believe that Cleopatra had eyeshadow made from lapis lazuli powder.

-Lapis Lazuli helps a person understand their spiritual journey and develop their intuition.
+Lapis lazuli helps a person understand their spiritual journey and develop their intuition.
 It is a powerful stone to create clarity of mind and communication.
 It is often called a “truth crystal”, as it also ensures that the words you speak are in alignment with your personal truth.
 It can also be used to protect an environment when placed in all four corners of a room.
 This gemstone helps expand awareness, intellect, increase psychic abilities, overcome depression and relieve anger.
-It also a good stone to bring to work because it helps one to aim high at work, attracts promotions, recognition, fame, and success.
-Choosing the Lapis stone for you involves picking the one that calls to you, yet the bluer Lapis stone, the more powerful it will be.
+It also a good stone to bring to work because it helps one to aim high at your goals, attracts promotions, recognition, fame, and success.
+Choosing the lapis lazuli stone for you involves picking the one that calls to you, yet the bluer the lapis lazuli stone, the more powerful it will be.
 This gem works with the Third Eye Chakra and is considered to be a Sagittarius birthstone.

 “My soul can find no staircase to Heaven unless it be through Earth’s loveliness”